Permanent Sportsbook Opens in DC Arena; More to Come Across US

 The sports betting world won’t have long to wait before similar in-venue sportsbooks open.

-In Washington D.C. itself, the baseball Washington Nationals’ home, Nationals Park, is awaiting the opening of a BetMGM sportsbook this baseball season, and at hallowed ivy-covered Wrigley Field in Chicago, Cubs fans are also getting ready to welcome a DraftKings sportsbook.
+In Washington D.C. itself, the baseball Washington Nationals’ home, Nationals Park, is awaiting the opening of a BetMGM Sportsbook this baseball season.
+At hallowed ivy-covered Wrigley Field in Chicago, Cubs fans are also getting ready to welcome a DraftKings Sportsbook.

 On the horizon are sportsbooks at pro sports venues in Arizona, where that specific type of sports betting was a prominent piece of the puzzle in recently passed gambling legislation.
-Similarly, sportsbooks in sports venues is a part of the new sports wagering law in Maryland where the NFL Ravens recently announced a deal that makes BetMGM its sports betting partner — even though regulations are still being hammered out and licensing has not yet begun.
+Similarly, sportsbooks in sports venues are part of the new sports wagering law in Maryland, where the NFL Ravens recently announced a deal that makes BetMGM its sports betting partner—even though regulations are still being hammered out and licensing has not yet begun.

-The Capital One Arena/William Hill is a year-around destination sportsbook and will feature a kitchen and menu under the direction of Michelin-star chef Nick Stefanelli.
-Raised in Maryland, Stefanelli owns Masseria and Officina in Washington.
+The Capital One Arena/William Hill is a year-round destination sportsbook that will feature a kitchen and menu under the direction of Michelin-star chef Nick Stefanelli.
+Stefanelli, who was raised in Maryland, owns Masseria and Officina in Washington.

 Facebook Icon Twitter Icon Linkedin Icon Email Icon Copy Link Icon